Sauteed Asparagus

 Instructions

-• Clean the asparagus stalks and pat dry, removing the woody ends if needed.
-Chop the stalks into 3 or 4 pieces – approximately 1-2 inch pieces.
+• Trim the asparagus by removing the woody ends and cutting the stalks into 1-2 inch pieces.
+Pat dry before cooking.

-• Melt the butter (or add olive oil) in a pan over medium-high heat, then add the asparagus.
-Cook for 5-10 minutes until tender.
+• Melt butter in a pan over medium-high heat.
+Add the asparagus and cook for 5-10 minutes until tender.
+No need to blanch!

 Notes